min2ha/ukwa-site/content/target/38640/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Monica Lennon – A campaigning champion for the communities of Central Scotland

 Monica Lennon is the Scottish Labour Party list candidate for Central Scotland region in the 2016 Scottish Parliamentary election.